department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-01-04-forms-library.md

 All documentation will be located within the Formulate repo in the `docs/` directory.
 It is essential that documentation and code live side-by-side so the documentation may be updated at the same time as the code.
+Additionally, keeping all the documentation in `docs/` allows us to serve it simply using GitHub Pages.

 #### Tutorials
 Tutorials will serve as the entry point for learning how to use Formulate.